-(Check One): Large accelerated filer 🗆 Accelerated filer 🗆 Non-accelerated 🗆 Smaller reporting company 🗹
+(Check One): Large accelerated filer £ Accelerated filer £ Non-accelerated £ Smaller reporting company S

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes 🗆 No 🗹
+Yes £ No S

-The aggregate market value of the voting and non-voting common equity held by non-affiliates computed by reference to the price at which the common equity was sold at March 31, 2012 was \$20,021,629.
+The aggregate market value of the voting and non-voting common equity held by non-affiliates at March 31, 2013 based on the closing price of the registrant's common stock on the NASDAQ Capital Market on such date was \$64,317,192.
 For purposes of this disclosure, shares of common stock held by persons who hold more than 5% of the outstanding shares of common stock and shares held by executive officers and directors of the registrant have been excluded because such persons may be deemed to be affiliates.
 The determination of executive officers or affiliate status is not necessarily a conclusive determination for other purposes.
-At January 9, 2013, the registrant had 47,690,102 shares of Common Stock outstanding.
+At December 27, 2013, the registrant had 19,970,046 shares of Common Stock outstanding.